Urine therapy for the healing of teeth and gum problems

 On the dental benefits of uropathy (shivambu/amaroli treatment)

 A subject typically triggering initial reactions of disgust, the therapeutic use of urine (our own "tailor-made medicine") has been known and applied for thousands of years to (frequently) successfully address a wide variety of diseases and afflictions - including problems with teeth and gums.
-In fact, success reports are so common that they warrant attributing a page of its own to this ancient healing practice involving urine - which actually is nothing but our own freshly filtered blood!
+In fact, success reports are so common that they warrant attributing a page of its own to this ancient healing practice (corroborated by extensive modern research) involving urine - which actually is nothing but our own freshly filtered blood!

 Former Prime Minister of India Morarji Desai, a staunch drinker of his own morning urine who died at age 99, wrote about urine therapy, "For diseases of eyes, ears, teeth and skin, it is the most effective remedy".